iluwatar/java-design-patterns/eip-message-channel/README.md

 ## Intent
-When two applications communicate using a messaging system they do it by using logical addresses of the system, so called Message Channels.
+When two applications communicate using a messaging system they do it by using logical addresses of the system, so-called Message Channels.

 ## Class diagram
 ![alt text](./etc/message-channel.png "Message Channel")